 In addition to being unique, your passwords have to be strong.
 At a minimum, that means making each one long.
 Pick one with at least twelve characters, but the longer the better.
 If you can use phrases of multiple words instead of a single word, that is even better still.
 (And for goodness’ sake, do not use “password.”)

 So why don’t more people use unique, strong passwords for every account?
 Usually because they feel it is too much work.
 If you have dozens or hundreds of accounts, having a different password for each one might seem like a royal pain.
 And long, complex passwords are definitely hard, if not impossible, to remember.
 Fortunately, there are solutions to help manage passwords for you so your brain (or an insecure notebook or spreadsheet) does not have to do all the work.
 Having the right tools is just as important as having the right practices in place.

 Twin State highly recommends multi-factor authentication using both your work computer and another device, such as a phone, to log into sensitive company accounts.
 This one, simple, extra step is becoming a common and necessary practice to further prevent your business from being hacked.

 Passwords Keep your Data Safe!
 Get Cyber Security Services from Twin State Technical Services

 If you would like to learn more about how to manage your passwords, let us know.
-Get help from our team of experts of cyber security solutions and sleep easier at night.
+Get help from our team of experts of cybersecurity solutions and sleep easier at night.
 And watch for our next blog on how you can add extra security by changing your passwords periodically.
 Contact us today for a consultation.
-Call 563-441-1504 or contact us online.Tags: hacking, password, security
+Call 563-441-1504 or contact us online.hacking, passwords, security